smartdevicelink/sdl_evolution/proposals/NNNN-android-manager-apis.md

 #### AudioStreamManager

-The `AudioStreamManager` [proposal](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0113-audiostreammanager.md) was already accepted but is included in this proposal as reference to the larger effort towards the high-level manager APIs.
+The `AudioStreamManager` [proposal](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0113-audiostreammanager.md) was already accepted but is included in this proposal as reference to the larger effort towards the high level manager APIs.
 Currently the manager handles only basic operations, but in time it might be feasible to perform transcoding of audio formats similar to the iOS implementation, but due to the lack of native APIs this is not included.

 ```java
 public class AudioStreamManager extends BaseSubManager implements ISdlServiceListener{